Dylan Hicks: As a novelist

+In 2012, Hicks' debut novel, Boarded Windows, was published by Coffee House Press.
+It is narrated by a nameless narrator, and is set in Minneapolis in the 1990s.
 Courtney Algo and Lit Lyfe wrote in the Twin Cities Daily Planet that "fans of Hicks and rapier-sharp prose will find a great delight in Boarded Windows."
-A review in MinnPost described the book as "a vivid time capsule of those scruffier days of Twin Cities music fandom," referring to the 1990s.
+A review in MinnPost described the book as "a vivid time capsule of those scruffier days of [1990s] Twin Cities music fandom."